 As an advertising copywriter, you'll work alongside an art director within the creative department of an advertising, media or full-service agency.
-You'll work with client briefs to conceive, develop and produce effective advertising campaigns.
+You'll work from client briefs to conceive, develop and produce effective advertising campaigns.

 - creating headlines, slogans, catchphrases, straplines and body copy for print advertising and leaflets